01binary/zeroweb/src/articles/kalman-filter.md

 ## estimate

-Prediction is blended with measurements by using the Kalman gain:
+Next prediction is blended with measurement by using the Kalman gain:

 ```matlab
 estimate = prediction + gain * (measurement - prediction)
 ```

-+ If prediction from system model has less variance, we trust the model more
++ If **prediction** from system model has less variance, the model is trusted more and corrected with measurement by a lesser amount
-+ If estimate has less variance, we trust the measurement more
++ If **estimate** has less variance, the measurement is trusted more and the model is corrected with measurement by a greater amount

-Estimate variance is updated after updating the estimate:
+Estimate variance is then scaled by the amount of the correction that took place.
+This represents a greater certainty in the estimate after correction.

 ```matlab
 estimateVariance = (1 - gain) * estimateVariance